 Your name is your personal brand and for the most part acting respectably will keep it in tact through the course of your career.
 What you have to realize is that doing something like Gill did can bring your brand to the forefront and follow you for a long time.
 Every action needs to be weighed based on importance.
 At the end of the day it is your decision to make.
 Don’t ruin your personal brand for a quick buck, a late load, or to get home.
 It will take a long time to build your brand back after that.
 If you would like to read the full article on Gill click this link.

 About the Author

 Bruce Outridge has been in the transportation industry for over 30 years.
 He is an artist, author of the books Driven to Drive and Running By The Mile, consultant, and speaker.
-TTSAO also known as the Truck Training Schools Association of Ontario has certified member schools in the truck training industry ensuring quality entry level drivers enter the transportation industry.
-To learn more about the TTSAO or to find a certified school in your areas visit www.ttsao.com
+TTSAO also known as the Truck Training Schools Association of Ontario has certified member schools in the truck training vocation ensuring quality entry level drivers enter the transportation industry.
+To learn more about the TTSAO or to find a certified school in your area visit www.ttsao.com